filipeportes/osgifx/README.md

 core-impl - implements the service interfaces using the entityManagerFactory provided by OSGi.

-felix.launcher - puts all dependency bundles in one apache felix instance and run it.
+felix.launcher - puts all dependency bundles in one apache felix instance and run it with the proper conf.properties file.